frozen-signal/Apple_IIe_MMU_IOU/Documentation/Understanding_IOU_MMU/mmu-misc.md

 </a>
 <p><i>MMU_1, @C-4</i></p>

-INTC8EN is a signal the is used in the computation of ROMEN1_N.
+INTC8EN is a signal that is used in the computation of ROMEN1_N.
 See "Understanding the Apple IIe" by Jim Sather, p.5-28